dimkary/unittest-workshop/README.md

 This project is set up as a simple and fun excercise to write your own unittest, to test a triangle library!!!
 The goal is to use the skeleton code to add your test cases, until **100% coverage** is achieved.
 Of course more tests to cover any weird edge cases are welcome.

 ## Instructions
+Open the project in Gitpod by going into the link: https://github.com/dimkary/unittest-workshop

 The folder **shapes** contain an 4 libraries: **shape, square, circle** and **triangle**.
 These are used to create a respective object and provide method to calculate certain geometries (area, parimeter etc.).

 At the same level there is a folder names **tests**, in which there are 3 files that contain the tests for each respective shape.
 The goal is to add tests to the **tests_triangle** file to cover as much of the triangle library as possible.
 The **tests_circle** and **tests_square** files contain already implemented tests to be used as examples.